Oregon Festivals & Events Association Annual Conference

 Seaside Civic and Convention Center

 Pay no attention to the man behind the curtain… because 2026 is going to be truly wicked.
 Get ready to pull back the curtain and step into a world of festival and event industry wisdom.
 Join us for expert-led breakout sessions, top-tier entertainment, a bustling Trade Show, and the prestigious Ovations!
 Awards, celebrating the best in the business.
 Plus, reconnect with old friends, make new ones, and gain insights to take your events to the next level.
-Grab your ruby reds and follow the yellow brick road to an unforgettable experience—because there’s no place like this conference!
+Grab your ruby reds and follow the yellow brick road to an unforgettable experience.
+There’s no place like this conference!

 Check back this fall for more info and sign up for our conference email HERE.